GREGORY L. WATTS

 - City of Roseville Employees' Retirement System v.
 Sterling Financial Corp., 2017 WL 2241820 (9th Cir.
 May 22, 2017), 2014 WL 4656240 (E.D.
 Wash.
 Sept.
 17, 2014), 2013 WL 3990798 (E.D.
 Wash.
 Aug.
 5, 2013).
 Represented Sterling Financial Corporation and its former officers in a shareholder class action arising from an FDIC cease and desist order and alleging that the bank failed to properly reserve for non-performing construction loans and otherwise misled shareholders as to the quality of the bank's loan portfolio and underwriting practices.
-Obtained dismissal by the district court.
+Obtained dismissal with prejudice by the district court.
 Affirmed on appeal by the U.S. Court of Appeals for the Ninth Circuit.

 - In re Starbucks Corp.
 Derivative Litigation (King County Super.
 Ct.
 Nov.
 7, 2014).
 Represented Starbucks and its board of directors in a shareholder derivative action alleging that board members breached their fiduciary duties in deciding to terminate Starbucks' commercial relationship with Kraft and for failing to accrue a litigation loss contingency during the pendency of the Kraft-Starbucks arbitration that ultimately resulted in a $2.8 billion arbitration award against Starbucks.
 Obtained dismissal with prejudice.